-Leaving Eagle Pass, we took a drove by Amistad National Recreation Area.
+Leaving Eagle Pass, Texas, we took a drove by Amistad National Recreation Area.
 Didn’t get a great photo this go around so I grabbed one from my library of photos and thought I’d share the beauty of the area.

 Unfortunately, we didn’t have time to visit Seminole Canyon State Park but highly recommend you stop if you ever get a chance to see the historic pictographs.